-What is Plan International doing to support menstrual hygiene management?
+What is Plan International doing to support menstrual health management?

 Together with local governments and schools we are training district health workers, teachers and volunteers to educate young people about periods and talk about them in a shame-free way.

-We also distribute menstrual hygiene materials in schools and teach girls how to manage their periods so they feel confident and stay in school.
+We also distribute menstrual health materials in schools and teach girls how to manage their periods so they feel confident and stay in school.